-I shared some of the highlights from the Disney Social Media Moms Celebration I attended (where I paid a conference fee but received gifts while at the conference), from my overview of some of the amazing activities we participated in to my review of the Disneynature movie Bears that we had the opportunity to screen.
-On the last day of the conference, I had the opportunity to participate in a Disney fun run, and you can bet that I jumped all over it – and wow were the Run Disney costumes impressive.
+On the last day of the Disney Social Media Moms Celebration I attended (where I paid a conference fee but received gifts while at the conference), I had the opportunity to participate in a Disney fun run, and you can bet that I jumped all over it – and wow were the Run Disney costumes impressive.

 (Photo Credit Katie Chio)